WebDriver - automate browser interaction with Selenium WebDriver

 itcl::delete object $session

-module implements the Selenium WebDriver protocol.
+The WebDriver module implements the Selenium WebDriver protocol.
 In order to

 execute WebDriver tests, you will also need a copy of Selenium Server, which

-you can download from http://seleniumhq.org
+you can download from http://seleniumhq.org.

 Server and test scripts can run on different systems as the server is controlled via remote procedure calls over a TCP connection.
 It is the server's responsibility to launch a browser instance and to forward the commands it receives from a test script.

-All errors in the WebDriver module inherit from WebDriver::Error
+All errors in the WebDriver module inherit from WebDriver::Error.

 On protocol level, errors are reported with a 4xx or 5xx HTTP status code